Where I End and You Begin. (The Sky Is Falling In.) Lyrics

 I am up in the clouds

-And I can't, and I can't come down
+And I can't and I can't come down

-I can watch and not take part
+I can watch but not take part

 Where I end and where you start